 Photos & Videos

-View photos from the RP3 recognition ceremony at the Engineering & Operations Technical Conference, and videos announcing the designees:
+View photos from the RP3 recognition ceremony at the Engineering & Operations Technical Conference and a RP3 overview video.

 Articles & Blogs

 Reliability designation can help public power credit ratings